 Many home invasions are motivated by theft, but can easily escalate to violence.
-To protect your personal safety, it’s best to avoid confronting thieves, and ideally to appear unappealing to them in the first place.
+To protect your personal safety, it’s best to avoid confronting thieves, and even better to appear unappealing to them in the first place.
 The Richmond County Sheriff’s Office offers a lengthy set of recommendations on how to protect your home from burglars.
 Many of these suggestions are only practical for homeowners, but it’s a good idea to apply what methods you can to your apartment, including:

-- Keeping blinds closed and valuables out of sight from the outside
+Keeping blinds closed and valuables out of sight from the outside

-- Locking all doors and windows before going out or going to bed
+Locking all doors and windows before going out or going to bed

-- Never advertising when you will be away from home, such as by posting plans on social media, leaving messages on your door, or allowing mail to pile up
+Never advertising when you will be away from home, such as by posting plans on social media, leaving messages on your door, or allowing mail to pile up

-- Retreating and calling 911 if you ever come home to find your door or window broken
+Retreating and calling 911 if you ever come home to find your door or window broken.

 Much as they might like you to believe otherwise, landlords are responsible for protecting tenants from foreseeable dangers.
 Documenting that a problem exists before a criminal can take advantage of it can make all the difference in forcing a landlord to care about negligent security.

 If one of your neighbors has already been victimized on the property, take note of how the perpetrator gained access.
 Your landlord can be held liable for failing to prevent the same kind of breach from happening again.
 It can also be helpful to pool your efforts with other residents who share your concerns.
 Landlords are more likely to listen and less likely to illegally retaliate against a specific tenant if the complaints are coming from a group.

-Even if the threat of violence is coming from within your own home, your landlord has certain responsibilities to protect you.
+Even if the threat of violence comes from within your home, your landlord has certain responsibilities to protect you.
 Georgia law allows victims of domestic violence to break leases, without penalties, in order to escape that violence.
 Your landlord cannot use your lease to force you to stay in an abusive situation, and any landlord who tries is liable for willfully putting your safety at risk.